 A basic principle of investing in a small business is: NEVER MAKE A SMALL BUSINESS INVESTMENT THAT YOU CANNOT AFFORD TO LOSE IN ITS ENTIRETY.
 Never use funds that might be needed for other purposes, such as a post-secondary education, retirement, loan repayment or medical expenses, and never borrow money to make such an investment.
-Instead use funds that you already have set aside and that otherwise would be used for a consumer purchase, such as a vacation or a stereo system.
+Instead use funds that you already have set aside and that otherwise would be used for a consumer purchase, such as a vacation.

-Never let anyone convince you that the investment is not risky.
-Any such assurance is almost always inaccurate.
-Among other risk factors, small business investments generally are highly illiquid, even if they are not subject to any legal restrictions on their transferability.
+Never believe that the investment is not risky.
+Among other risk factors, small business investments generally are highly illiquid.
+In particular, until the company goes public there are significant restrictions on the resale of its securities.
+Even after a small business goes public there may be very little liquidity in its shares.
 This lack of liquidity means that, if the company takes a turn for the worse or if you suddenly need the funds you have invested in the company, you may not be able to sell your securities.

 Also, it is important to realize that, just because the proposed offering of securities is permitted under Ontario securities law does not mean that the particular investment will be successful.
 Neither the Ontario Securities Commission nor any other government agency evaluates or endorses the merits of investments.
-Anyone who suggests that the Ontario Securities Commission has endorsed the merits of the investment is breaking the law.